JoshLeatherland/react-vite-mui-storybook-boilerplate/docs/components/typography.md

-# Text
+# Typography

-The **Text** component is a wrapper for Material-UI's `Typography` that provides an easy way to render text with different styles and variants.
+The **Typography** component is a wrapper for Material-UI's `Typography` that provides an easy way to render text with different styles and variants.

 This component wraps Material-UI’s `Typography` component and allows you to easily control the text's style by specifying the variant you need.